 What is Emirates Dubai Connect?

-Dubai Connect is a complimentary hotel service offered by Emirates for passengers that have a long layover between flights through Dubai International Airport.
-It comes with many terms and conditions, but with some careful planning it can be a great and efficient service to get through a long layover in Dubai comfortably and smoothly.
+Dubai Connect is a complimentary hotel service offered by Emirates for passengers that have a long layover between flights through Dubai International Airport (DXB).
+It comes with many terms and conditions, but with some careful planning, it can be a great and efficient service to get through a long layover in Dubai comfortably and smoothly – offering you a hotel room AND meals.

 Who can avail Dubai Connect?